-A man was stabbed in the Marcy-Holmes neighborhood early Sunday evening, authorities said.
+A woman was sexually assaulted in the Marcy-Holmes neighborhood early Wednesday morning after a man broke into her apartment, authorities said.

 City, county and campus officials are collaborating to respond to the opioid crisis, hoping to curb the epidemic in Twin Cities communities.

 A former University of Minnesota student and fraternity chapter president is suing the Minnesota Daily for defamation regarding an article published in 2017 identifying him as a perpetrator of sexual assault.

 Amid Minneapolis' growing population and dwindling recruitment numbers, city and campus officials are looking to different solutions to bolster their ranks.